Download and Build Sample App

 Additionally, Fire App Builder requires you to configure files using Android Studio, so it's geared toward developer types who prefer to create their app using Java-based Android (instead of HTML5 web technologies).
 You can also build on top of the Fire App Builder framework to create more sophisticated apps.
 Essentially Fire App Builder is the Fire TV SDK for Android Java developers.

-If you’re more of a content creator instead of a coder, or you just want to build a Fire TV app for your Youtube videos, or if you’re not comfortable working in Android Studio with code (even though no programming skills are required), consider using the Web App Starter Kit for Fire TV instead.
+Fire App Builder doesn't require you to know Java or Android to successfully build your app.
+However, if you're more of a content creator instead of a coder, or you just want to build a Fire TV app for your Youtube videos, or if you're not comfortable working in Android Studio with code (even though no programming skills are required), consider using either the Web App Starter Kit for Fire TV or Amazon Creator instead.

 Requirements to Work with Fire App Builder